solana-labs/solana/docs/src/proposals/vote_subcommittee.md

 ### Block producers

 All block producing validators even those outside of the subcommittee schedule should follow the primary subcommittee fork weight.
+They should be internally running as **secondary** and generate switching proofs based on observed **primary** votes.